reymon359/how-to-live/advices/Stick to people that give you good advice/index.md

 ---
 name: 'Stick to people that give you good advice'
-Categories: ['Communication', 'Relationships', 'Community', 'Friendship']
+Categories: ['Communication', 'Relationships', 'Mental health', 'Community', 'Friendship']
 ---
 # Stick to people that give you good advice